Complete Beginner's Guide

 The Toolbox (left panel)

 Nine colour-coded categories containing all available AD commands.
 Click a category to expand it and see the blocks inside.
 Each block represents one PowerShell command.
-You can scroll through to explore everything that's available.
+You can also use the search bar above to find blocks without opening each category manually.

 The Canvas (main area)

 Your workspace where blocks are placed and connected.
 Drag blocks from the toolbox onto the canvas.
-Connect them vertically to build up a sequence of commands — just like a flowchart.
-You can also zoom in/out with the mouse wheel or the +/− buttons in the corner.
+Connect them vertically to build up a sequence of commands.
+Zoom in/out with the mouse wheel or the +/− buttons in the corner.
+When Split View is active, a live code panel appears on the right showing your script update in real time as you build.

 Section 03